reige012/POPEase/README.md

-This single python script bypasses the need to understand parsing your file into the correct format for the downstream analyses, it bypasses FSAT and/or Genepop to provide population genetics statistics, and it bypasses all programs associated with population structure including Structure, CLUMPP or CLUMPPAK, distruct, and Structure Harvester.
+This single python script bypasses the need to understand parsing your file into the correct format for the downstream analyses, it bypasses FSAT and/or Genepop to provide population genetics statistics, and it bypasses all programs associated with population structure including Structure, CLUMPP or CLUMPAK, distruct, and Structure Harvester.

 **Program Caveats**

 First and foremost POPEase is written to be compatible with python version =>3.0.
 It will not work with python 2.7 and you will need to update your python to the current version.
-You can get the downloadable version of python [here](https://www.python.org/downloads/release/python-351/) or we highly suggest downloading [Anaconda](https://www.continuum.io/downloads) if you haven't done so already.
+We highly suggest downloading [Anaconda](https://www.continuum.io/downloads) which comes equipped with the latest version of Python.
+Alternately, you can just download Python [here](https://www.python.org/downloads/release/python-351/).

 POPEase accepts a VCF file of DNA SNP data.
 The program is currently only able to handle VCF data for diploid individuals and is defaulted to output